rushikeshwalode06-cod/AI-Image-Segmentation-Using-TensorFlow-and-U---Net-/README.md

-# AI-Image-Segmentation-Using-TensorFlow-and-U---Net-
-Built an AI-based image segmentation system using TensorFlow and a U-Net deep learning architecture.
-The project uses the Oxford-IIIT Pet dataset, performs image preprocessing and binary mask generation, trains with Dice + Binary Cross-Entropy loss, and evaluates segmentation using Dice and IoU metrics with real-time prediction and visualization.

 # 🐾 AI Image Segmentation Using TensorFlow & U-Net

 An AI-based image segmentation project that uses **TensorFlow** and a custom **U-Net deep learning architecture** to perform pixel-level image segmentation on the **Oxford-IIIT Pet Dataset**.
+The project uses the Oxford-IIIT Pet dataset, performs image preprocessing and binary mask generation, trains with Dice + Binary Cross-Entropy loss, and evaluates segmentation using Dice and IoU metrics with real-time prediction and visualization.

 The model identifies the foreground object from an image and generates a binary segmentation mask separating the **pet/object from the background**.